-The magnificent Ginger (1993) and G Spot (1995) albums are among the finest lounge-room techno or "electronic listening music" releases from the dance music's first wave of chillout music.
+The magnificent Ginger (1993) and G Spot (1995) albums are among the finest lounge-room techno or IDM (intelligent dance music) releases from electronic dance music's first glorious wave of chillout recordings.
 Born of club music but not confined to it, they are intelligent, dynamic, melodic and at times very subtle.

 Jochem Paap aka Speedy J

 Ambient techno, ambient trance, industrial, minimalism, electronica

 - Vrs-Mbnt-Pcs 95-98 I (1999, Fax Records)